barrieca/KRR_Project/README.md

 template where user interactions are performed from the html front-end, and the application logic is performed in the python back-end.
 We extended this python back-end using a Pythonion agent daemon, which acts as a communication medium between the front-end interface that the user sees, and the reasoning and knowledge storage done in Companions.
-To query the knowledge base, a user's action in the html front-end will trigger a python back-end call to the Pythonian agent, which will sumbit an "ask" request to Companions.
+To query the knowledge base, a user's action in the html front-end will trigger a python back-end call to the Pythonian agent, which will submit an `ask` request to Companions.
 Because this request is asynchronous, the agent is programmed to block until Companions responds with a result.
 Insertion of new knowledge into Companions is done in a similar way, but without the need to wait for a response.